Chase Sapphire Reserve (CSR) Card Benefits

 Trip Interruption/Cancellation ($10k - $20k Value)

-It’s because they each offer different coverage.
+It’s because they each offered different coverage.

 My independently purchased travel insurance provides important emergency medical benefits I want, plus it happens to cover up to $2,500 for trip interruption/cancellation.